Excitonic quantum criticality: from bilayer graphene to narrow Chern bands: On the stability of quantum Stoner transitions

-where $\Sigma(i\omega) \sim \omega^{2/3}$ and $c$ is some $\mathcal{O}(1)$ real constant.
-Using these Eliashberg propagators, the authors of Ref.~\cite{rech2006_FM1storder} then selected a subset of higher loop diagrams which contribute to the spin susceptibility $\Pi_{\phi}(\bs{q}, \Omega = 0)$ at $\mathcal{O}(g^2)$.
-These diagrams are the self-energy (SE), Maki-Thompson (MT), and two Aslamazov-Larkin (AL1, AL2) diagrams.
+Here $n = 1, \ldots, N$ is a $U(N)$ fermion flavor index, $\alpha,\beta$ are fermion spin indices, and $i$ is a boson species index, with $\phi_i$ taken to be in a vector representation of a subgroup $G\subset SU(2)$. $g>0$ is taken to be a (possibly momentum-dependent) Yukawa coupling, and $\Gamma^i_{\alpha\beta}$ is a set of spin structure factors.
+The order parameter is always taken to be a fermion flavor singlet.

+In the large-$N$ limit, quantum corrections can be organized in powers of $1/N$.
+At $\mathcal{O}(N^0)$, the boson self-energy appears to be given solely by a one-loop bubble diagram of bare fermion propagators, and the fermion self-energy should vanish.
+The na\"{i}ve $N \rightarrow \infty$ solution takes the form,

+Now consider corrections to the boson and fermion propagators at $\mathcal{O}(N^{-1})$.
+For the fermion self-energy, the only relevant diagram is the minimal one-loop diagram with internal propagators $G_0, D_0$, leading to the familiar result,

+For the boson-self energy, there are five diagrams contributing at $\mathcal{O}(1/N)$, as shown in Fig.~\ref{fig:RPA_diagrams}.
+However, with bare fermion propagators, these diagrams contain IR divergences.
+It is therefore necessary to resum $\Sigma(i\omega)$ into the fermion propagator before evaluating these diagrams:

+As was understood in detail in Ref.~\cite{Lee2009}, although the inclusion of $\Sigma(i\omega)$ regulates the IR divergences, this comes at a cost of rendering the $1/N$ expansion uncontrolled.
+Indeed, in the regime $\Sigma(i\omega) \gg \omega$, fermion propagators become enhanced by a factor of $N$.
+A basic consequence of this enhancement is that the five formerly $\mathcal{O}(1/N)$ corrections to the boson propagator in Fig.~\ref{fig:RPA_diagrams} are promoted to $\mathcal{O}(N^0)$ and compete with the one-loop bubble diagram.
+The inclusion of this larger set of diagrams in the $N = \infty$ solution defines what we term the \emph{augmented Eliashberg approximation}.

+Working within this augmented Eliashberg approximation, Ref.~\cite{rech2006_FM1storder} then proceeded to calculate all the diagrams in Fig.~\ref{fig:RPA_diagrams}.
 For a given subgroup $G \subset SU(2)$, each of these diagrams (labeled by an index $i$) is the product of a spin structure factor $\Gamma_{G,i}$ and a multi-loop integral $I_{i}(\bs{q}, i\Omega = 0)$ which is independent of the group $G$.
-The total contribution to the spin susceptibility is therefore
+The total contribution to the boson susceptibility is therefore

-The spin structure factors are just traces of Pauli matrices which can be explicitly evaluated.
-For the groups $G = I, Z_2, U(1), SU(2)$, the answers are
+The spin structure factors are traces of Pauli matrices.
+For the groups $G = I, Z_2, U(1), SU(2)$, they can be evaluated to yield

 As for the integrals, the leading singular contributions at small $\bs{q}$ were explicitly calculated in Ref.~\cite{rech2006_FM1storder} and found to be